 Rosenman Symposium 2025 Brings National Healthcare Innovation To UCSF

-Discussions spanned a wide range of intersecting issues, including the $9 trillion forecast for U.S. healthcare spending, equity gaps, women's heart health, the future of cancer therapy and the cost, and behavioral health.
+Discussions spanned a wide range of intersecting issues, including the $9 trillion forecast for U.S. healthcare spending, equity gaps, cardiac rehab, and behavioral health.
 Throughout, participants explored how to design healthcare that is not only innovative and cost-effective, but also inclusive, measurable, and accountable.

-The Rosenman Institute brought forward impactful topics and created space for participants to think differently.
-By challenging assumptions and surfacing new perspectives, the symposium encouraged everyone, from entrepreneurs and UCSF Health leaders to broader healthcare industry decision makers and stakeholders, to approach problems in new ways.
-The goal: to spark solutions that reshape how we address the most pressing issues in healthcare.
+The Rosenman Institute's role as a connector and catalyst within UCSF was evident across the event, building bridges and drawing national partners in.
+Every voice in the room, from early-stage entrepreneurs to UCSF Health executives, contributed to a shared mission: building a healthcare system that works for everyone.

-The Rosenman Institute, together with Blue Shield of California and Kaiser Permanente, also honored Dr. Sandra Hernández , President and CEO of the California Health Care Foundation, with the 2025 UCSF Healthcare Impact Award, recognizing her decades-long leadership in advancing equity, public accountability, and access across the state.
+The symposium also honored Dr. Sandra Hernández , President and CEO of the California Health Care Foundation, with the 2025 UCSF Healthcare Impact Award, recognizing her decades-long leadership in advancing equity, public accountability, and access across the state.

+The impact of the event was echoed in participant feedback, with many describing the symposium as“the premier event,”“an enriching experience,” and“a space for candid discussions and real solutions.”
+Attendees praised the quality of the speakers, the networking opportunities, and the diversity of perspectives represented across panels.
+For many, it was a rare opportunity to connect with healthcare stakeholders-from payers and providers to investors and researchers.

-The symposium offered a unique opportunity to connect with healthcare stakeholders from payers and providers to investors, clinician-researchers, and innovators.
-As always, the Rosenman Symposium had no press, creating a rare space for honesty and breakthrough thinking.
+As always, the Rosenman Symposium followed Chatham House Rules and was not recorded, creating a rare space for honesty and breakthrough thinking.

-“The Rosenman Symposium is an outstanding opportunity to focus on the triangle of healthcare: quality, access, and affordability.
-Must we pick two, or is there a world where we can have all three?
-At Rosenman, the conversation is all about building a healthcare system that delivers on all three.” - Tom Insel, MD, Co-Founder Vanna Health and Benchmark Health, Former NIMH Director
+“This event isn't just a platform-it's a meeting point,” said Winoto.“And being part of UCSF makes it possible to connect UCSF with the innovators driving healthcare forward.”

+“The Rosenman Symposium is the premier event for those in healthcare innovation who want to hear from all the stakeholders involved in delivering care.” - Randy Preston

+“An incredibly enriching experience.
+The content was timely and thought-provoking...
+I left feeling inspired and ready to push the conversation forward.” - Maria Molland

 “Each presentation was deeply empowering.
-I left the event better informed and more motivated to advocate for change.” - Karin Bartley, Blue Shield of California
+I left the event better informed and more motivated to advocate for change.” - Karin Bartley

-“This is a symposium of ideas and innovation that brings together a diverse group of individuals who are at the forefront of what healthcare can be.
-It is the perfect place to be inspired, wowed, encouraged, and come out on the other end knowing that we have a lot of work to do and that with this community and this level of engagement there is a path forward.” - Fumi Mitsuishi, MD, Chief of Service, Psychiatry, ZSFG & Vice Chair for ZSFG, Professor of Medicine, UCSF
+“This is a symposium of ideas and innovation... the perfect place to be inspired, wowed, and reminded that we have work to do-but also a path forward.” - Fumi Mitsuishi

-“The Rosenman Symposium is truly unique – it seamlessly balances deep policy insight with cutting-edge digital health innovation.
-The invite-only mix of top healthcare leaders sparked candid, strategic conversations I haven't experienced anywhere else.” - Lindsay Aspegren, Co-founder, North Coast Technology Investors

 Herminio Neto